Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

 \begin{rmk} Suppose $f: S_1 \to G$ is injective on boundary subgroups of $S_1$.
 If ${\cal C}$ is a maximal essential set of curves pinched by $f$ on $\Sigma_1$, the map $f$ factors as $f' \circ \rho_{\cal C}$, and $f'$ is non pinching with respect to the surfaces corresponding to vertices of $\Gamma(S_1, {\cal C})$. \end{rmk}

 We can now prove Proposition \ref{HypFloorMinorSubsurface}. \begin{proof}[Proof of Proposition \ref{HypFloorMinorSubsurface}] Suppose $H$ is a free factor of a minor subsurface $\Sigma_0$ of $\Sigma$, and denote by $S_0$ the fundamental group of $\Sigma_0$.
-If $\Sigma_0$ is a cylinder or a Mobius band, $\Sigma$ is the double of one of its subsurface $\Sigma_1$ containing $\Sigma_0$.
-The corresponding retraction $r$ of $S$ on the fundamental group $S_1$ of $\Sigma_1$ gives the required hyperbolic floor $(S, S_1, r)$.
+If $\Sigma_0$ is a cylinder or a Mobius band, we can find a subsurface $\Sigma_1$ containing $\Sigma_0$ such that $\Sigma$ is either the double of $\Sigma_1$, or the double of $\Sigma_1$ connected sum with a projective plane.
+We can then easily define a retraction $r$ of $S$ on the fundamental group $S_1$ of $\Sigma_1$, it gives us the required hyperbolic floor $(S, S_1, r)$.